Nomadic Space Lab

 Agile Urbanism

 Building upon the city's established infrastructure, our goal is to enhance inclusivity and adaptability.
-We seek to answer how we can empower citizens to reconfigure their own immediate environments.
+We seek to answer how we can empower citizens to participate in reconfiguring their own environments.

 Our Objective

-• Research: To investigate the impact of cultural diversity and behavioural shifts on public space requirements.
+• Research: To investigate the impact of cultural diversity, environmental conditions, and behavioural shifts on public space requirements.

-• Application: To utilise existing infrastructure as a base for introducing adaptive and kinetic systems.
+• Application: To utilise existing infrastructure as a base for introducing adaptive systems.

 Urban Design & Governance